 The A-level course builds on the knowledge, understanding and skills gained at GCSE, with a focus on language, culture and society.
-The A-level German course is likely to be taught as a joint Areté Learning Trust class in conjunction with Stokesley Sixth Form College.
-Students will need access to a laptop/Chrome book and headphones to facilitate this method of learning.
+The A-level German course will possibly be taught as a joint Areté Learning Trust class in conjunction with Stokesley Sixth Form College.

 Students will learn about the culture and history of German-speaking countries and will acquire an understanding of everyday life, as well as the key events that have shaped these countries.
 Students will study a wide range of popular, culturally-rich topics including current affairs and politics.